mejasonatkinson/blog/content/posts/productivity-in-learning.md

 This is how educational institutions have been assessing their students performance since they where created.

-It is a little bit more complicated to do this when you are doing self lead learning.
+It is a little bit more complicated to do this when you are doing self led learning.
 How do you measure productivity in these instances?

 I guess the best measure in these instances is projects, we can set ourselves to complete.